EPPlusSoftware/EPPlus/docs/articles/fixedissues.md

 # Features / Fixed issues - EPPlus 7
+## Version 7.1.3
+### Fixed issues
+* Dxf styles on tables got corrupt if a style contained an alignment and and border element.

 ## Version 7.1.2
 ### Fixed issues
 * Defined Names with `"` symbols no longer get extraneous `"` added when saving in EPPlus.